gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 Navigate to the **Data** tab and you should see the same data as before

 ![](./images/dbeaver-show-data.png)

+> **What you should see:** The delay group counts displayed in DBeaver's grid view — the same data queried through a standard BI tool connected via JDBC, no Spark client needed.

 You can of course also use the SQL Console to execute ad-hoc SQL statements.
 In the **Database Navigator**, right-click on the database and select **SQL Editor** | **Open SQL console**.
 Start entering a SELECT statement and you get help by DBeaver's IntelliSense feature.